Alro10/faststyleTX2/README.md

 Download stylize_jetsoncam.py from this repository and save in home/faststyle

-# Run using onboard camara Jetson TX2!
+# Run using onboard camera Jetson TX2!

 $ python stylize_jetsoncam.py